Kimberley, South Africa: Under apartheid

-Post-Apartheid
+Post-apartheid

-The Northern Cape Province became a political fact in 1994, with Kimberley as its capital.
-Some quasi-provincial infrastructure was in place from the 1940s, but in the post-1994 period Kimberley underwent considerable development as administrative departments were set up and housed for the governance of the new province.
-A Northern Cape Legislature was designed and situated to bridge the formerly divided city.
+The Northern Cape Province became a political fact in 1994 with Kimberley as its capital.
+Some quasi-provincial infrastructure was in place from the 1940s, but after 1994, Kimberley underwent considerable development as administrative departments were set up and housed for the governance of the new province.
+A Northern Cape Legislature was designed and situated to bridge the formerly-divided city.
 The Kimberley City Council of the renamed Sol Plaatje Local Municipality (see below) was enlarged.
-A new coat of arms and Motto for the city were ushered in.
+A new coat of arms and motto for the city were ushered in.

 With the abolition of apartheid previously 'whites only' institutions such as schools became accessible to all, as did suburbs previously segregated by the Group Areas Act.
-In practice this process has been one of upward mobility by those who could afford the more costly options, while by far the majority of Black people remain in the townships where poverty levels are high.
+In practice, the process has been one of upward mobility by those who could afford the more costly options, but the vast majority of black people remain in the townships, where poverty levels are high.

-Major township residential developments, with 'RDP housing', were implemented – not without criticism concerning quality.
-There has been an increase in Kimberley's population, urbanization being spurred on in part by the abolition of the Influx Control Act.
+Major township residential developments, with RDP housing, were implemented not without criticism concerning quality.
+There has been an increase in Kimberley's population since urbanization has been spurred on in part by the abolition of the Influx Control Act.

-Also added to the city is the settlement of Platfontein created when the !Xun and Khwe community formerly of Schmidtsdrift and originally from Angola/Namibia acquired the land in 1996.
-Most of the community had moved to the new township by the end of 2003.
+Also, the settlement of Platfontein was added when the !Xun and Khwe community, formerly of Schmidtsdrift and originally from Angola/Namibia, acquired the land in 1996.
+Most of the newly created community had moved to the new township by the end of 2003.

-In 1998 the Kimberley Comprehensive Urban Plan estimated that Kimberley had 210,800 people representing 46,207 households living in the city.
+In 1998, the Kimberley Comprehensive Urban Plan estimated that Kimberley had 210,800 people, representing 46,207 households living in the city.

-By 2008 estimates were in the region of 250,000 inhabitants.
+By 2008, estimates were in the region of 250,000 inhabitants.

 Renaming

-The shifts from frontier farm names to digger camp names to the established names of the towns of Kimberley and Beaconsfield – which duly amalgamated in 1912 – are outlined above.
+The shifts from frontier farm names to digger camp names to the established names of the towns of Kimberley and Beaconsfield, which duly amalgamated in 1912, are outlined above.
 The only traces of any precolonial settlement within the city's boundaries are scatters of Stone Age artefacts and there is no record of what the place/s might have been called before the first nineteenth century frontier overlay of farm names.
 It lay beyond the areas occupied by Tswana people in the precolonial period.
 Sites such as the nearby Wildebeest Kuil testify to a Khoe–San history dating up into the nineteenth century.

 In the post-1994 era the Kimberley City Council was renamed the Sol Plaatje Local Municipality after the area it served was expanded to include surrounding towns and villages, most notably Ritchie.
 Sol Plaatje, the prominent writer and activist, lived for much of his life in Kimberley.
 Similarly the erstwhile Diamantveld District Council became the Frances Baard District Municipality, with reference to the trade unionist, Frances Baard, who was born in Greenpoint, Kimberley.